hamstar/legislat0r/README.md

 # Legislat0r

-An open source system for crowdsourcing creation and analysis of legislature.
+An open source system for crowdsourcing the creation and analysis of legislation.
 Inspired by [Free Internet Activism](http://www.reddit.com/r/fia) and [this discussion about crowdsourced legislation software](http://www.reddit.com/r/fia/comments/swu5r/please_take_a_minute_and_read_legislation_20/).

 **Please check out:**